 Sometimes a breach of contract is involuntary and beyond the control of the parties to the agreement.
 For example, a party may be unable to perform a contract due to an emergency not arising from the fault of the party.
 In these circumstances, parties can cover the breach of contract through a force majeure clause.
 Force majeure is not a term of art in Common law and is wider than Acts of God.

 A force majeure clause is a provision that allows one or more parties not to perform the contract in whole or part, or to delay/suspend performance if a specified event beyond their control occurs.
-Examples of force majeure events include accidents, fires, explosions, failure of equipment or machinery, delays in transportations, war, civil commotions, riots, sabotage, epidemic, change in applicable legislation and regulations, interruptions by government.
+Examples of force majeure events include accidents, fires, explosions, failure of equipment or machinery, delays in transportation, war, civil commotions, riots, sabotage, epidemic, change in applicable legislation and regulations, and interruptions by government.